Please consider supporting the ministry of Exposing the ELCA here -->

 The Lutheran congregation of which I am a member, was removed from the roster of ELCA churches by our ELCA synod bishop.
 We were very concerned over the multitude of issues discussed on this website.
 If you believe the Bible is God's Word and Jesus is the way to be saved, please stand up and let your voice be heard in your congregation, and tell others about it.

-Below is a email I sent the council members of my church.
+Below is an adaptation of an email I sent to the council members of my church in 2010.

 Dear Council Members,